amitmse/in_Python_/Others/README.md

  - Permutation Feature Importance: This technique measures the contribution of a feature by measuring the changes in the model performance after randomly shuffling its values.

+- Feature importances:
+	- It is also known as the Gini importance.
+The importance of a feature is computed as the (normalized) total reduction of the criterion brought by that feature.
+	- That reduction or weighted information gain is defined as.
+The weighted impurity decrease equation is the following:

+		N_t / N * (impurity - N_t_R / N_t * right_impurity - N_t_L / N_t * left_impurity)

+			N 	: Total number of samples
+			N_t 	: No. of samples at the current node
+			N_t_L 	: No. of samples in the left child
+			N_t_R 	: No. of samples in the right child

 ------------------------------------------------------------------------------------------------------

 # SHapley: SHapley Additive exPlanations.